 How Can I Tell If My Plants Need Boron?

 Plants show signs of boron deficiency in a variety of ways.
 Some exhibit dead leaf tips, others may present darkened fruit and/or leaves.
 Roots may also have dead areas, and root veggies may have black centers or black spots.
-Cruciferous vegetables, such as superfood broccoli and cauliflower may grow cracked, hollow stems.
+Cruciferous vegetables, such as superfood broccoli and cauliflower may grow cracked, hollow stems and stunted root growth.

 Fertilize With Boron

 There are a number of ways to use powdered boron as a fertilizer.
 Adding Borax (boron) to your soil in the right amounts will deliver healthier plants and healthier food.

 You do need to be careful not to overuse the boron fertilizer product as it can be toxic.
 Keep in mind that it is a weed killer, and it can also kill desirable plants.

 The product can easily be used as a dry fertilizer applied directly to the soil.
 It only takes a very small amount of borax to have a positive effect.
 For example, if you have a very large garden, you only need to use about 6 tablespoons of the borax powder broadcast evenly and tilled into the soil before planting to realize significant plant growth benefits.